-- Front entries should be located on the street facing façade of the house. - A minimum of 450mm eaves must be provided. - Raised ceiling heights of approx. 2.6m are encouraged to reduce roof form dominance. - Garage doors can be metal or timber and must be panel lift or sectional overhead style doors.
-Roller doors are not permitted. - Highlight windows on garage doors are encouraged and must be in line with the above configuration.
+- the house. . - be provided. - .
+2.6m are encouraged to reduce roof form dominance. - Garage doors can be metal or timber and must be panel lift or sectional overhead style doors. - Highlight windows on garage doors are encouraged and must be in line with the above configuration.